 If we assume the ground state is represented by Equation (\ref{eq:ground}), we can proceed as follows.
 By considering the upper left quadrant as an $M \times M$ matrix, we can rewrite the Hamiltonian (Equation (\ref{eq:genhamil})) in the following form:

-where the first and second term correspond to interactions between spins which have the same orientation, i.e. $s_is_j = 1$.
-The third and fourth term, correspond to the interactions between spins with opposite orientation, such that: $s_is_j = -1$.
+where the first and second terms correspond to interactions between spins which have the same orientation, i.e., $s_is_j = 1$.
+The third and fourth terms correspond to the interactions between spins with opposite orientation such that: $s_is_j = -1$.